 If either the LHRC or SCC finds that the behavioral treatment plan violates the rights of the individual or is not being implemented in accordance with this chapter, the LHRC or SCC will notify the director and Dominion recommendations regarding the proposed plan.

-Behavioral treatment plans involving the use of restraint or time out will be reviewed quarterly by the independent review committee and the LHRC or SCC to determine if the use of restraint has resulted in improvements in of the individual.
+Behavioral treatment plans involving the use of restraint or time out will be reviewed quarterly by the independent review committee and the LHRC or SCC to determine if the use of restraint has resulted in improvements in the functioning of the individual.

 Dominion will not use seclusion in a behavioral treatment plan.